Get Started

 Install

-DefenseClaw ships pre-built binaries for macOS, Linux, and Windows.
+DefenseClaw ships pre-built release binaries for macOS and Linux, plus an authenticated native x64 Windows Setup in the current 0.8.10 release.
 The macOS/Linux installer drops the defenseclaw CLI and defenseclaw-gateway sidecar into ~/.local/bin/, creates ~/.defenseclaw/, and sets up a virtualenv under ~/.defenseclaw/.venv/.
-The Windows installer uses the same per-user layout under %USERPROFILE%: defenseclaw-gateway.exe plus a defenseclaw.cmd CLI shim in %USERPROFILE%\.local\bin, with the virtualenv under %USERPROFILE%\.defenseclaw\.venv.

 Installing as root is supported but discouraged — DefenseClaw is per-user by design so each operator's audit DB and connector state stays isolated.